A guide for spiritual seekers, leaders, and companions

 A sense of wonder or awe (whether directed at the cosmos, humanity, or love)

 Or, as Douglas Adams famously puts it in “The Hitchhikers Guide to The Galaxy”: the Answer to the Ultimate Question of Life, the Universe, and Everything?.
-(Forty Two).
+(42).

 Spiritual trajectory

-Across psychology, theology, and spiritual direction, many have observed that spiritual growth tends to unfold in recognisable phases and recurring movements.
+Across psychology, theology, and spiritual direction, many have observed that the spiritual journey and growth tends to unfold in recognisable phases and recurring movements.
 There seems to be a common trajectory that begins with an ego-centric, survival-driven mindset which, across a lifetime, can mature into a profound experience of love and unity with the transcendent divine.
 Buddhists might call this the path to enlightenment.

 “The Transcendent Divine”

 However, it’s helpful to remember there are many other names used to describe what/who I am calling “God” : In the Biblical Old Testament Yahweh, Elohim, Adonai, El Shaddai and Shepherd (23rd Psalm - The Lord is my Shepherd) are used.
-In the New Testament John uses the terms Logos (“Word,” John 1), Light (John 8:12) and Love (1 John 4:8), and Jesus prays to his Abba (Father).

 And there are hundreds of other names and understandings: Allah (Islam: “The God”), Brahman (Hinduism: the ultimate reality beyond form), Tao (Taoism: “The Way,” the source and flow of all things), Dharmakaya (Buddhism: cosmic body of truth), The Great Spirit / Wakan Tanka (Indigenous North American traditions), Dreaming / Ancestor Spirits (Australian Aboriginal spirituality).
 Some refer to The Universe (New Age), Higher Power (12-step traditions), The More (William James, Varieties of Religious Experience), The Beloved (Rumi, Sufi poetry; also Teresa of Ávila), The Sacred, The Essence or Presence.
 Mystics have referred to The Cloud of Unknowing, and Paul Tillich describes the “Ground of all Being”…..